-Pursuant to the Securities Lending Agreement, the CIBC ETFs have appointed The Bank of New York Mellon as Securities Lending Agent.
+Pursuant to the Securities Lending Agreement, the CIBC ETFs have appointed The Bank of New York Mellon Corporation as Securities Lending Agent.
 The Securities Lending Agent's head office is in New York City, New York.
-The Securities Lending Agreement also appoints CIBC GSS as agent of the CIBC ETFs to facilitate the lending of securities by the Securities Lending Agent.
-CIBC indirectly owns a 50% interest in CIBC GSS.
-The Bank of New York Mellon is independent of CIBC.
+The Securities Lending Agent has appointed CMT, as agent of the CIBC ETFs to facilitate the lending of securities by the Securities Lending Agent.
+The Bank of New York Mellon Corporation is independent of CIBC.

 The Securities Lending Agreement requires the provision of collateral that is equal to at least 102% of the market value of the loaned securities where the collateral is cash collateral.
-The Securities Lending Agreement includes reciprocal indemnities by (i) the CIBC ETFs and parties related to the CIBC ETFs and (ii) the Securities Lending Agent, CIBC GSS, and parties related to the Securities Lending Agent, for failure to perform the obligations under the Securities Lending Agreement, inaccuracy of representations in the Securities Lending Agreement or fraud, bad faith, willful misconduct or disregard of duties.
+The Securities Lending Agreement includes reciprocal indemnities by (i) the CIBC ETFs and parties related to the CIBC ETFs and (ii) the Securities Lending Agent, CMT, and parties related to the Securities Lending Agent, for failure to perform the obligations under the Securities Lending Agreement, inaccuracy of representations in the Securities Lending Agreement or fraud, bad faith, willful misconduct or disregard of duties.
 The Securities Lending Agreement may be terminated by any party upon 30 days' written notice and will terminate automatically upon termination of the Custodian Agreement.